BlueM/cliclick/README.markdown

                   on the distance between the start and the end position, i.e. the time needed for moving will be higher if the distance is larger.
+      -s <speed>  You can change speed of movement by changing this value
       -f <file>   Instead of passing commands as arguments, you may instead specify a file from which cliclick will read the commands (or stdin, when - is given as filename).